CNHume/Samples/README.md

 ### Who do I talk to?

-Send questions or comments to cnhume-software@yahoo.com
+Please send any comments or questions to cnhume-software@yahoo.com